J&K’s integration with India now complete, irreversible: LG Sinha

-“Peace, prosperity, progress, people-first guided my tenure; History will judge what we’ve done in five years”

-Srinagar, July 20: Jammu and Kashmir Lieutenant Governor Manoj Sinha said that the constitutional and administrative changes undertaken in the J&K over the past five years have solidified its full union with the nation.
+Srinagar, July 20: Lieutenant Governor Manoj Sinha said that the constitutional and administrative changes undertaken in the J&K over the past five years have solidified its full union with the nation.

 He said that both goals, ensuring the complete constitutional merger of J&K with India and restoring peace have been achieved, adding that the J&K’s return to stability and national mainstream is now a reality, not just a political objective.